Dally Messenger: Rugby union

 Messenger first took up competitive rugby in 1900, playing for a local rugby union club called the Warrigals in a semi-social club competition.
 Over the next few years Messenger continued to play with the Warrigals, persistently rejecting calls by officials of the Eastern Suburbs RUFC to move up to the higher standard of Sydney's grade competition.
 In 1904. aged 21, Messenger played no football at all.
 He decided to spend this year working for the Messenger family boatbuilding business in Double Bay.

 In 1905 Messenger began playing for Easts in the club's second-grade team, but showed sufficient promise to earn promotion to the first-grade side on two occasions that season.
 In that same season, he also purportedly played Australian rules football club in a number of first-grade matches in the Sydney competition.

 Messenger began the 1906 season in first grade with Easts as a 'standoff' (five-eighth).
 He swiftly won a following amongst the club's supporters due to his mesmeric ball skills, cheeky tricks, blistering acceleration and accurate short- and long-kicking game off either foot.
 Messenger moved to what would become his customary position of centre following his selection there for the New South Wales team in 1906.
 By the time of his Wallaby debut in 1907, he had made that position his own.

 In his book Viewless Winds, the 1906 representative footballer Paddy Moran wrote that Messenger's play "was full of surprises, unorthodox, flash" and "directed largely by the unconscious mind".
 He said that Messenger "never became a slave to copybook practices" because his "instinct enabled him to see and take an opening in that operative second which is all-important".
 Moran compared him to Bradman in terms of their mutual ability to instantaneously co-ordinate their bodies into the right position in apparently ample time before the ball would arrive.

-When talk of a professional rugby competition, or a Rugby League, was being aired, Messenger was instantly interested by the development.
+When talk of a professional rugby competition, or a Rugby League aligned with the 1895-founded Northern Rugby Union in England, was being aired, Messenger was instantly interested by the development.
 He was approached by a consortium that included Test cricketer, Victor Trumper with friend J. J. Giltinan, who knew getting Messenger on board would be a major boost for the new code.
-He signed on with the new professional code on Sunday 11 August 1907.
+Messenger was star attraction in a NSW Waratahs match against New Zealand All Blacks that drew an enormous crowd of 52,000, which as the highest attendance and gate-takings ever yet seen in any cricket or football (of any code) match in Australia, created further debate about the rugby union players not receiving any remuneration.
+Messenger signed on with the new professional code on Sunday 11 August 1907.
 As the premier rugby footballer of the time, Messenger's signing is considered an integral moment in the foundation of rugby league.
 After he became a professional rugby league footballer, Messenger's rugby games were struck from the record books of the New South Wales Rugby Union and not restored for 100 years.